How PEF can contribute to a more sustainable food system

 Secondly, PEF can be used as an alternative to traditional thermal pasteurization or chemical treatments, which can reduce the carbon footprint of food production.
 PEF treatment generates less heat than traditional pasteurization methods, so it is less energy-intensive and results in fewer emissions.

-Thirdly, PEF is able to inactivate microorganisms, enzymes, and viruses, so it could help to reduce the use of chemical preservatives and antibiotics in food production, which is beneficial for the environment and public health.
+Thirdly, PEF can inactivate microorganisms, enzymes, and viruses, so it could help to reduce the use of chemical preservatives and antibiotics in food production, which is beneficial for the environment and public health.

 Lastly, PEF treatment can also be used to extract functional ingredients from food such as proteins, antioxidants, and fibers, so it can also contribute to a more sustainable food system by creating new value-added products and by-products from food waste.